-Derek is a Fellow of the Institute of Chartered Accountants Australia and New Zealand (CAANZ) and a Fellow of the Australian Institute of Company Directors.
+Derek is a Fellow and life member of Chartered Accountants Australia and New Zealand ("CAANZ") and a Fellow of the Australian Institute of Company Directors.

-Derek's accounting experience has spanned over 40 years and four continents, primarily in the public company environment.
+Derek's accounting experience has spanned over 50 years and four continents.
 He was most recently Professor of Accounting at the University of Notre Dame Australia, having previously been an assurance partner with Arthur Andersen and Ernst & Young.

-Derek's other non-executive directorships to date have primarily been in the nonlisted sphere and he has also chaired a number of advisory committees in both the government and not-for-profit sectors.
-Derek is a past national Board member of the Institute of Chartered Accountants Australia ("ICAA") and has served on a number of its national and state advisory committees.
+Derek is a past national Board member of CAANZ's predecessor body in Australia, the Institute of Chartered Accountants Australia ("ICAA") and has served on a number of the ICAA's national and state advisory committees.
 In 2011, he was a recipient of the ICAA's prestigious Meritorious Service Award and in 2015 was awarded the Medal of the Order of Australia for services to accountancy.